senzee1984/EDRPrison/README.md

 ### Driver Load Event

 If the WinDivert driver is not already installed on the system, EDRPrison will install the callout driver upon first execution.
-Both the OS and telemetry systems will log this event.
+Both the OS and telemetry data will log this event.

 ### Existence of WinDivert Files